Quasinormal modes and greybody factors of the novel four dimensional Gauss-Bonnet black holes in asymptotically de Sitter space time: Scalar, Electromagnetic and Dirac perturbations: Conclusion and future directions

 \section{Conclusion and future directions}

 Very recently, it has been shown \cite{Glavan:2019inb} that the EGB gravity theory can be reconstructed in a particular way where the Gauss-Bonnet coupling can be re-scaled as $\alpha/(D- 4)$.
 This theory in four space time dimension, the novel 4D EGB theory, defined as a $D\to 4$ limit at the level of equations of motion admits black hole solutions in asymptotically flat and (anti)-de Sitter spaces.
 The quasinormal modes of the scalar, gravitational and Fermionic fields for the asymptotically flat black holes in this background were already studied \cite{Konoplya:2020bxa, Churilova:2020aca}.
 Motivated by this, in this paper, we have extended the calculations to asymptotically de Sitter space time and evaluated the quasinormal modes of massless scalar, electromagnetic and Dirac field respectively.
+We summarise the results of our study in Table \ref{tab:sum}.

 We find that both the oscillation frequency and the damping time decreases with increasing values of the cosmological constant $\Lambda$.
 On the other hand, we observe that as the Gauss-Bonnet coupling $\alpha$ decrease and eventually crosses over to negative values, the real part of the frequency start decreasing whereas the imaginary part also starts to become more negative, implying that the damping increases.
 For positive increasing values of alpha the real part of the frequency increases.
 This remains the qualitative feature of all the three different types of perturbations that we have considered in this paper.
 From our results we can figure out the the stability of the scalar and electromagnetic perturbations can be confirmed from the positive definite potential, however, the Dirac case is a bit different.
 The positive definiteness of the potential of any one of the potentials for any one of the chiralities does not help in asymptotically de Sitter black hole backgrounds because the potential for both chiralities will have negative gaps \cite{Konoplya:2020zso,Zinhailo:2019rwd}.
 Thus, one may require to perform a full time domain analysis in order to understand the stability feature of the space time under Dirac perturbation.
 The present study therefore can only give the qualitative nature of variations of the QN frequencies with the Gauss-Bonnet coupling and cosmological constant as far as fermionic perturbation is concerned.